-A friend had planned to do this race, so I entered this one - it wasn't too badly timed to use as a long training run for the Manchester Marathon just so long as I did a mile warm-up and a mile cool-down aftewards.
+A friend I'd not seen since last year's Manchester Marathon, had planned to do this race, so I entered this one.
+It wasn't too badly timed to use as a long training run for the Manchester Marathon just so long as I did a mile warm-up and a mile cool-down aftewards.
 Sadly my friend never got to do this race due to ridiculous cut-off times; but I decided I'd go ahead with it.
 It'd be all about controlling my pace and ensuring I did no mile any faster than 07:00/mi or I'd risk overdoing it.
 So in the build-up to this race I did a 22 mile run on the Sunday, and then 5 miles a day up until this race with the exception of Saturday - my rest day, and a tempo 5.5 mile run on Thursday.
 My legs would be tired; but it'd help reign in the speed a little.

 I got to Milton Keynes and found somewhere to park for free about half a mile from the start - perfect for a warm-up jog.
 The race village seemed deserted, with most of the people about queueing up for on-the-day race entries.
 I'd never seen so many sign-ups for a race before - I guessed they were doing other 20 mile or 13 mile races originally that had been cancelled.
 Even the portable loos here had signs on them reading:

 Please do not take the loo rolls or hand sanitiser

 A reminder of how ridiculous things had gotten.
 When I walked to to the start for the 20 mile race I got talking to other runners, and some were heartbroken over London Marathon being cancelled; but were finding some solace in getting to do one last race before deciding what to do next.
 The spirit of some runners is unbreakable.